 Alternatives to glass shower doors are on the rise.
 Most of us have used a shower curtain, but what we all hate is having to clean the glass doors, worry about if they're frosted enough to hide our bodies, etc.

-Glass doors have been the constant companion to shower enclosures for years now, but as it is with all trends, this too seems to be passing.
+Glass doors have been the constant companion to shower enclosures for years now and even more so with the newer zero threshold showers, but as it is with all trends, this too seems to be passing.
 Quite understandable—glass shower doors are to be treated with extreme care, right from the installation to the maintenance.

 These doors are easily given to shattering, whether due to improper installation, temperature changes, or just you slamming them by mistake (leading to a world of pain after and we’re not just talking about the effort of cleaning up).

-Due to these reasons and a need for variety in shower enclosure aesthetics, presumably, many people are looking for unique alternatives to plain old glass shower doors; the demand caused by this search has led to quite a crop of novel glass shower door alternatives.
+Due to all the cons of glass shower doors (framed or frameless) and a need for variety in shower enclosure aesthetics, presumably, many people are looking for unique alternatives to plain old glass shower doors; the demand caused by this search has led to quite a crop of novel glass shower door alternatives.

 Alternatives to Glass Shower Doors

 Whether you’re looking to remodel your bathroom or are in the process of building a new one and want to stay away from the glass, here’s a list of our favorite alternatives to glass shower doors.
 Of course, which you use will depend on the types of showers you have in your home, but you'll find a suitable alternative for sure.

 Safe to say, shower curtains are the most obvious, common, and popular alternative out there.
 You can either opt for a single-layered curtain or a double-layered one; the former is generally a plastic sheet, whereas the latter is more decorative.